 By chance, I discovered a KungFu class at work and quickly signed up.
 It was great, every session was therapy.
 I punched and kicked, ran and worked out like it was boot camp.
 The classes, which were twice a week was a place to unleash a lot of anxiety.

 It was also from this class I met many employees from different departments that later became good friends.
 The group consisted of disciplined young single professional workaholics.
 Thus, I saw the perfect opportunity to make a dream come true, a campfire/ camping trip with a group of friends.
 Camping is a world of difference from a first class vacation, but there is something magical about sleeping in a tent outdoors.
-So I made the suggestion and took lead.
+So I made the suggestion to our Kung Fu instructor and took lead to coordinate an event.
 The email invitations went out to our KungFu-ers with the option to invite others as they deemed appropriate.

 By chance, I asked to borrow a pen from SO to sign up for a conference room close to his office at some point.
 SO and I worked in the same building, but we never saw or knew of each other.
 I do recall the incident, but also recalled that I didn't look at the person that handed me the pen.
 Had I looked at him, I might have been wakened sooner from the contentment of being in a miserable relationship.
-At the time, I was in a turbulence relationship with the most arrogant person, extremely jealous, huge egotistic and very demanding of others.
+The relationship I was in at the time was turbulent with the most arrogant person, extremely jealous, huge egotistic and very demanding of others I had ever known.
 He might have changed now, but at the time he was very conceded.
 I watched him scold at people, and treated people as if they were second class.
 Even though I knew those were not good qualities, I thought it didn’t matter because he was worth it.

 Everyone had a blast even after SO made me jumped on top of the picnic table.
 Part of the night was written in Is Dating Like a Cattle Field?